Iron-Stag-Games/Godot-Extend/README.md

 # Extend

-Adds six dimensional handles for scaling Spatials.
+Adds six directional handles for scaling Spatials.
+Define applicable classes in [extend.gd](addons/extend/extend.gd).

-Adjusts the Spatial's origin to the direction of scaling.

-Define applicable classes in extend.gd.
-By default, only StaticBody is included.
+Hold CONTROL for Snap and SHIFT for Scale All.
+Change snap increment and keyboard shortcuts in [ExtendGizmo.gd](addons/extend/ExtendGizmo.gd).